Highest Jewish Population: c. 80,000 in 1940s

 In 1947 Company Laws stated that 51% of business ownership and 75% of each company’s employees had to be Egyptian nationals.
 As the majority of Jews in Egypt were not Egyptian nationals, this greatly impacted on many Jewish owned businesses and jobs.

 The State of Israel was established in 1948 and the Israeli War of Independence broke out.
 Over one thousand Jewish people in Egypt were arrested without charge.
 Jewish assets, both private and communal, were seized and sequestered, and Jewish schools were placed under government control.
 In addition to this, riots and bombings led to the deaths of over two hundred Jews throughout the course of the year.

 After the establishment of the State of Israel, the Egyptian government began to enforce increasingly repressive measures against Jews, often using vague accusations of Zionism as a reason for confiscation of property and imprisonment.
 Riots were common - in 1952 one riot destroyed over 500 Jewish businesses and left many Jews injured or dead.
-By 1952, at least 40% of Egypt’s Jews had fled the country.
+Over 20,000 Jews, the majority of whom were stateless, fled Egypt for Israel.

 From 1950 Jews were barred from applying for Egyptian nationality and anyone accused of Zionism had their Egyptian nationality revoked.
 In 1952 a coup led to the removal of the Egyptian monarchy and the Republic of Egypt was established.
 Further riots targeting all foreign communities and businesses broke out, and extensive land reforms boosted the popularity of the new regime.
 Despite this, government officials attended High Holy Day services in both Alexandria and Cairo until 1954.
 In this year, Gamal Abdel Nasser became President of Egypt, a post he held until his death in 1970.